tobek/headsoak/notes.md

         - Change sharing settings
     - if user tries to delete shared tag, similar message as above
     - if they unshare or decline initial request: write nulls (delete) into tags and notes of sharer?
+    - same idea if they decline initial request
 - duplicate note tags removes shared tags from new note, same with query bar
 - sharing settings. window that breaks down by tag > person or person > tag (or checkbox/radio to control which view?)
     - my tags shared with others